 The Hon.
 Dr. Erato Kozakou-Marcoullis

 Dr. Erato Kozakou-Marcoullis is a graduate of Law and Public Law/Political Science of the University of Athens.
-Following her masters, she obtained a PhD (PhD) in Sociology and Political Science from the University of Helsinki in 1979.
-Dr. Kozakou-Marcoullis launched her diplomatic career firstly in the Permanent Mission of Cyprus to the United Nations (1980-1988), where she would later tackle troublesome issues as member of the Cyprus Question Division (1988-1993), and soon afterwards, in 1993 as the Director of the Permanent Secretary's Office.
-After her success in handling issues surrounding Cypriot foreign policy, Dr. Kozakou-Marcoullis lent a hand as Director of the Cyprus Question and EU-Turkey Affairs Division from 2003 to 2007, where her experience working in the international arena came to be advantageous her island nation.
+She obtained a PhD (PhD) in Sociology and Political Science from the University of Helsinki in 1979.
+Dr. Kozakou-Marcoullis served in the Permanent Mission of Cyprus to the United Nations (1980-1988), member of the Cyprus Question Division (1988-1993), Director of the Permanent Secretary's Office (1993-1996) and Director of the Cyprus Question and EU-Turkey Affairs Division.

-Dr. Kozakou-Marcoullis has published a large number of articles on a wide range of issues in which her expertise have contributed to the field of international relations, including, the Cyprus Issue, the United Nations, the European Union, Foreign Policy, Cultural Diplomacy and Gender Equality.
+Dr. Kozakou-Marcoullis has published a large number of articles on a wide range of issues, including the Cyprus Problem, the United Nations, the European Union, Foreign Policy, Cultural Diplomacy and Gender Equality.